chocolatey/choco/docs/generated/HelpersUninstallChocolateyPackage.md

 ###  -FileType [&lt;String&gt;]
 This is the extension of the file.
 This should be either exe or msi.

+If what is provided is empty or null, Chocolatey will use 'exe' starting in 0.10.1.

 Property               | Value
 ---------------------- | -------------
 Aliases                | installerType